Skip to main content

 FlatMesh 4G Gateway

 The FlatMesh 4G Gateway provides all the functionality required to operate a wireless sensor network in a remote location.
 With a solar panel, no fixed power supply is required.
-Data is transmitted from the sensors to the Gateway and onwards to a secure cloud-based server and data management platform.
+Data is transmitted from the sensors to the Gateway.
+Choose whether you want to relay your data to our cloud-based portal WebMonitorTM or to third party visualisation software.

 Precise, reliable data helps infrastructure owners to monitor long-term structural performance, optimise maintenance and extend asset life.
 Automated alerts of threshold breaches help protect both the infrastructure and the people using it.